WP2.3 Component Survey

 deployEMDS WP2.3 Component Deployment Status Survey

-Briefing for Coordination Team — Pilot Self-Assessment
+Briefing for Coordination Team — Use Case Self-Assessment

 Grant Agreement 101123520 Estimated time: 15–20 min Deadline: [TO SET]